 - Any infections or communicable disease/illness needs to be reported to the Center immediately by the parent.
-Other parents are informed so that they can watch for early symptoms; illness notices are posted in the rotunda area of the Center - A child needs to remain at home until the contagious period of the illness is over; please consult your doctor as the lengths of these periods vary. - A child may return to school only after they have been fever-free (or symptom-free) without the aid of any medication for at least 24 hours. - Children prescribed antibiotics, or any other treatment from a physician should receive this treatment for at least 24 hours before returning to school. - If there is potential for a non-vaccinated child to be exposed to a vaccine-preventable disease, the non-vaccinated child will need to be excluded from the Center until there is no longer a concern of exposure
+Other parents are informed so that they can watch for early symptoms; illness notices are posted in the rotunda area of the Center - A child needs to remain at home until the contagious period of the illness is over; please consult your doctor as the lengths of these periods vary. - A child may return to school only after they have been fever-free (or symptom-free) without the aid of any medication for at least 24 hours. - If a child is sent home from school, they must remain at home for the entire next school day. - Children prescribed antibiotics, or any other treatment from a physician should receive this treatment for at least 24 hours before returning to school. - If there is potential for a non-vaccinated child to be exposed to a vaccine-preventable disease, the non-vaccinated child will need to be excluded from the Center until there is no longer a concern of exposure